enketo/enketo-core/src/widget/geo-esri/README.md

 Both methods are case-insensitive.

-The JS method (1) takes precedence in case both methods are used for the same form.
+The JS method (A) takes precedence in case both methods are used for the same form.